pvico/grbl32/README.md

 ```
 ls /dev/cu*
 ```
-The device should appear as `/dev/cu.usbserial-xxxxxxxx`
+The device should appear as `/dev/cu.usbserial-xxxxxxxx`.

 ##### Linux
 ```
 ls /dev/tty*
 ```
-The device should appear as `/dev/ttyUSBx`
+The device should appear as `/dev/ttyUSBx`.

 #### Send GRBL commands serially

 ```
 miniterm.py -e /dev/<my_device_address> 921600
 ```
-will return something like this (with your own device serial address that you entered in the previous command)
+will return something like this (with your own device serial address that you entered in the previous command).
 ```
 --- Miniterm on /dev/cu.usbserial-A50285BI  921600,8,N,1 ---
 --- Quit: Ctrl+] | Menu: Ctrl+T | Help: Ctrl+T followed by Ctrl+H ---
 ```
-Note that you must type Ctrl+] to exit miniterm
+Note that you must type Ctrl+] to exit miniterm.

 Note: if you get garbage or no reply from the blue pill, verify the connection between the blue pill and the USB to FTDI adapter.
 It is also possible that the baud rate must be reduced.
 Try a more conservative standard baud rate like 115200.
 In `Src/usart.h`, comment out the line `#define USART_BAUD_RATE 921600` and un-comment `#define USART_BAUD_RATE 115200`.
 Compile and flash again.
 Then connect with `miniterm.py -e /dev/my_device_address 115200`.